X5AXZ100TH/-Memory-Flash-/README.md

 # the end .
 there is a copy of this text inside the floder Memory-Flash /

-oh .... don't forget the code file in Memoty-Flash/src.
+oh .... don't forget the code file in Memory-Flash/src.
+# important
+this version works only in liunx systems